lmorchard/blog.lmorchard.com/posts/2015-10-28-catbearcoin.md

 and how often you actually engage.
 There are other ad services to
 try: They offer higher payouts, but they feel too intrusive for your tastes.

-By the end of the month, you've gotten an extra 750 Foxcoins.
+By the end of the month, you've gotten an extra 750 Catbearcoins.
 Not terrible, but you keep looking around.

 <div class="pullquote left">
-You can earn Foxcoin for moderating discussions.
+You can earn Catbearcoin for moderating forums.
 </div>

 Lots of your usual haunts have started offering some kind of payback scheme for taking on odd jobs.
 On the homebrewing forum, you notice folks pitching in to help run the place.
-You can earn Foxcoin for moderating discussions and weeding out spam.
+You can earn Catbearcoin for moderating discussions and weeding out spam.

 You apply & get approved - you now have an even more special border around your avatar and you help douse flame wars in a few topics.
-This nets you about 200 Foxcoins the first month - plenty to offset your use of that particular site.
+This nets you about 200 Catbearcoins - plenty to offset your use of this particular site.

 ## Your information wants to be expensive, too

-You find yourself writing some particularly long reviews & how-tos on the forums.
-One day, someone snarks that you should start a blog if you're going to keep posting walls of text like that.
+You find yourself writing long reviews & how-tos on the forums.
+One day, someone snarks that you should start a blog if you're going to keep posting walls of text.

 It gets you thinking.
-You had a Tumblr, like 10 years ago.
+You had a TumblJournal, like 10 years ago.
 You just used it for random GIFs and general life complaints.
-After a bit of research, you find Amazon's web services: They support blogs and just started accepting Foxcoin to pay for hosting.
-What's even more interesting is that they let *you* accept Foxcoin from visitors to your site!
+After a bit of research, you find NileMart's web services: They support blogs and just started accepting Catbearcoin to pay for hosting.
+What's even more interesting is that they let *you* accept Catbearcoin!

 <div class="pullquote right">
 Come to find out, you like writing.